Master Data SEO Secrets

 Enter your URL into the prompted box.

-You’ll be taken to a page full of HTML.
+Consequently, you’ll be taken to a page full of HTML.
 This page will include an error report detailing any tagging mistakes you’ve made.

 Common mistakes include: